rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-11-November.md

 # Community Tools

 ## brs
-## add logic for optional chaining
+## Add logic for optional chaining
 <!-- 2023-10-25 (for v0.45.2 released on 2023-11-08), https://github.com/RokuCommunity/brs/pull/21 -->

 We've added logic to the `brs` emulator for optional chaining.
 If you're leveraging this awesome project for off-device brs runtime, you can now safely use optional chaining in your brs code.